Merton's optimal investment problem with jump signals: Wealth processes with jump signals

+Nonnegativity in our wealth dynamics will be obtained by conditions on the field $\phi=\phi_t(z)$ which ensure that no conceivable return shock $\eta(e)$ will correspond to a signal $z=\zeta(e)$ such that $\phi_t(z)\eta(e) < -1$.
+To formalize what return shocks are conceivable given a signal, let us disintegrate the jump measure $\nu$ in the form

-The measure $\mu(dz)$ describes the frequency for receiving the signal $z$ and the kernel $K(z,de)$ describes the a posteriori probability of the jump mark $e$ conditional on having received the signal $z$.
-In our explicit case study below, signal and mark will be jointly normal and so the kernel $K(z,de)$ will describe the usual Bayesian update on the distribution of one marginal (the mark) given the other (the signal).
-In general, the possibility for such a disintegration is ensured if the space $E$ is, e.g., Polish; cf. the discussion in \cite{jacodshiryaev}, p.~65.
+Then the measure $\mu(dz)$ describes the frequency for receiving the signal $z$ and the kernel $K(z,de)$ describes the a posteriori probability of the jump mark $e$ conditional on having received the signal $z$; in particular, $K(z,E)=K(z,\{\zeta=z\})=1$.
+Of course, the case of no signal corresponds to $z=0$ and will need to be handled as well.

+\begin{remark} In our explicit case study below, signal and mark will be jointly normal and so the kernel $K(z,de)$ will describe the usual Bayesian update on the distribution of one marginal (the mark) given the other (the signal).
+In general, the possibility for such a disintegration is ensured because our mark space $E$ is Polish; cf. the discussion in \cite{jacodshiryaev}, p.~65. \end{remark}